Dre Campbell Farm

 13 Natural Ways to Get Rid of ThripsPicture via www.pthorticulture.com

-Moreover, they feed in large groups, and you will likely find them in greenhouses and indoor and outdoor gardens.
+Moreover, they feed in large groups; you will likely find them in greenhouses and indoor and outdoor gardens.

 They will target carrots, onions, beans, garlic, squash, and flowering plants.
-As a result, getting rid of thrips is vital for healthy crops and plants.
+Thus, getting rid of thrips is vital for healthy crops and plants.

 17. Whiteflies